-Lean Manufacturing Tools and Techniques – With companies and manufacturing units getting upgraded to newer and more efficient practices, it becomes evident that there’s a great need for manufacturing tools and techniques to improve this situation.
-Manufacturing is gaining momentum as the world market is progressing through each day.
-With newer businesses making the cut and the demand within global markets on the increase, it is but necessary for businesses to put their best foot forward and meet the ever-increasing needs and demands.
+Lean Manufacturing Tools and Techniques – As companies and manufacturing units upgrade to newer and more efficient practices, it becomes evident that there is a great need for manufacturing tools and techniques to improve this situation.
+Manufacturing is gaining momentum as the world market progresses each day.
+With newer businesses making the cut and the demand within global markets increasing, companies must put their best foot forward to meet ever-increasing needs and demands.

-A rise in demand would require production or manufacturing to be increased.
-This would mean to keep the same high level of quality, with reduced wastage, and shorter time period, without cost inflation.
-In order to keep a strong control on all of these factors and elements, it’s necessary to know about concepts and approaches that are used all around world, to get production/manufacturing up and running in the most efficient manner.
-And, this is exactly what we’re going to have a look through in this article, taking into account one of the most sought-after systems in the project management paradigm—Lean Manufacturing.
+A rise in demand would require production or manufacturing to rise.
+It would mean keeping the same high level of quality, with reduced wastage and shorter periods, without cost inflation.
+To maintain strong control over all these factors and elements, it is necessary to know about concepts and approaches used worldwide to make production/manufacturing run in the most efficient manner.
+And this is exactly what we will look through in this article, considering one of the most sought-after systems in the project management paradigm—Lean Manufacturing.

 What is Lean Manufacturing?

-Often referred to as just “Lean”, Lean Manufacturing essentially is a method that is used in the elimination of waste (or, Muda) along the value stream of a particular manufacturing workflow.
-A peculiar feature in Lean Manufacturing is the fact that it takes into account the overburdening on resources and also the unevenness of the workload through the value stream.
-Lean Manufacturing aims at bringing in an even distribution of work, or compensating the time for work, and ensuring that production doesn’t waste any of the main business factors of: quality, time, cost, and resources.
+Often referred to as just “Lean,” Lean Manufacturing is essentially a method used to eliminate waste (or Muda) along the value stream of a particular manufacturing workflow.
+Lean Manufacturing aims to bring in an even distribution of work, compensating the time for work and ensuring that production doesn’t waste any of the main business factors of quality, time, cost, and resources.
+A peculiar feature of Lean Manufacturing is the fact that it takes into account the overburdening of resources and also the unevenness of the workload through the value stream.

-Lean Manufacturing focuses on the value stream and makes sure that each value adding component or process is brought to the fore-front and those that don’t add any sort of value to the flow of work are eliminated from the workflow; hence, the term “Lean”.
+Lean Manufacturing focuses on the value stream and ensures that each value adding component or process leads to the forefront.
+Those that don’t add any value to the workflow flow are removed from the workflow; hence, the term “Lean”.

-Devised by Toyota Production System, Lean Manufacturing aims at enhancing the overall customer experience and focuses on reduction or complete elimination of the 7 types of wastes.
+Devised by Toyota Production System, Lean Manufacturing aims to enhance the overall customer experience and focuses on reducing or eliminating the 7 types of waste.
 These wastes are as follows: (TIMWOOD)

 6 Lean Manufacturing Tools and Techniques